TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotstartstop/compute-cannotstartstop-unabletoresizevm-linux.md

 # I am unable to resize my VM

-4 out of 5 customers resolved their start issue using the below steps.<br>
+4 out of 5 customers resolved their VM resize issue using the below steps.<br>

 ## **Recommended documents**